 (Figure 4).
 The water sample from shallow well CW-3 near MO-2007-5B and -5C contained 57.9 mg/L sulfate, indicating vertical zoning in sulfate at that location.
 Water sampling results for wells at sites MO-2007-1, -3, -4, and -6 ranged in sulfate concentration from 18.9 mg/L to 136 mg/L. The water quality results for the co-located wells at sites MO-2007-1, -3, -4, and -6 indicate that sulfate concentrations tend to be higher in the lowermost screened interval than in screened intervals at more shallow depths at the same location.
 The observation of higher sulfate in the deeper basin fill, which is generally less permeable than the overlying basin fill, is perplexing because there does not appear to be a source of sulfate other than the lowermost basin fill itself.
 For example, if sulfate in the deepest wells was attributable the sulfate plume, higher concentrations of sulfate would be expected in the more permeable overlying portion of the basin fill where sulfate transport would be fastest.
-A possible explanation for the observed distribution of sulfate is that the naturally occurring background sulfate concentration is higher in the lower basin fill, possibly due to the presence of hydrothermal alteration in the underlying bedrock as observed in MO-2007-2 and MO-2007-3 (Appendix D).
+A possible explanation for the observed distribution of sulfate is that the naturally occurring background sulfate concentration is higher in the lower basin fill, possibly due to the presence of hydrothermal alteration in the underlying bedrock as observed in MO-2007-2 and MO-2007-3, as further discussed in Appendix D. Sections 3.1 and 3.2.3 discusses the permeability of bedrock and the potential role of bedrock as a source of sulfate to the sulfate plume.

-The sulfate concentration data from initial water sampling at the MO-2007 wells better define the eastern and northern limits of the sulfate plume and provide monitoring facilities capable of depth-specific sampling in areas between the sulfate plume and drinking water supply wells.
+The sulfate concentration data from initial water sampling at the MO-2007 wells along with data from existing wells better define the eastern and northern limits of the sulfate plume and provide monitoring facilities capable of depth-specific sampling in areas between the sulfate plume and drinking water supply wells.
 The results of the initial water quality sampling from the newly installed wells will be verified by subsequent monitoring conducted by the ongoing groundwater monitoring program pursuant to Task 2.2.
+Additional discussion of plume boundaries is in Section 3.2.2.

 Water level measurements at co-located MO-2007 wells indicate slight differences (less than 4 feet) in water elevation between the upper, middle, and lower well screens at MO-2007-1, -3, and -4 (Figure 5).
 Water level differences of approximately 19.7 feet and 16.1 feet are observed at co-located wells at sites MO-2007-5 and MO-2007-6, respectively.
 The lowest water levels at sites MO-2007-5 and MO-2007-6 occur in the lowest screened intervals, MO-2007-5C and MO-2007-6B.
 The screen in MO-2007-6B is below a thick clay bed which may act as a confining layer between the lower screen and the overlying screened interval.
 There is no similar low permeability layer above MO-2007-5C, although there are several thin clayey beds within the screened interval.
-A possible explanation for the large vertical downward hydraulic gradients at sites MO-2007-5 and MO-2007-6 may be groundwater pumping at nearby wells.
+A possible explanation for the large vertical downward hydraulic gradients at sites MO-2007-5 and MO-2007-6 may be groundwater pumping at nearby production wells, particularly if fine-grained, semi-confirm layers are present.
+Because the production wells are within basin fill and not the deeper low permeability bedrock, any vertical gradients induced within the bedrock would likely be upward and downward migration of sulfate into the bedrock would be unlikely.
+The potential for sulfate transport within bedrock is discussed further in Section 3.2.